 To use this tool, just type the “Brand ID”, and the “Rubber ID” in the form.

 If you want to get the certification that cites the allowance of your rubber, you can enter your name, and email to receive that.
-With the certification, you can show to the umpire or the local tournament that your long pimple, anti-spin, inverted rubbers are allowed.
-This helps a lot, and simplify.
+With the certification, you can show the umpire or the local tournament that your long pimple, anti-spin, inverted rubbers are allowed.
+This helps a lot and simplifies.
 Next time, just print that certification and show it to the opponent or the umpire.

 Check Rubber Authorization Tool

 Step 1 – Check if the rubber has the ITTF Logo.
 If yes, it is called “ITTF Approved” rubber.
 If not, the rubber is not authorized.

 Step 2 – Enter the “Brand ID” (for example “14”) or type the “Brand Name” (for example “Butterfly”)

 Step 3 – Enter the “Rubber ID” (for example “001”) or type the Rubber Name (like “Tenergy 05”).
 If your rubber ID is not on the list, choose “Others”.

 Step 4 – Enter your Name, and Email to get the “Authorization Certification” if you want.
 The result “Your rubber is banned or not” is shown below.

 How many rubbers existing in table tennis?

 How many rubbers is there in table tennis?
 Do we have too much?
 Yes, I think we have too many table tennis rubbers right now.
 Based on my analysis of the LARC list, up for today, there are: